On the $v$-adic values of G-functions II: Period matrices of CM elliptic curves

 \subsubsection{Ordinary reduction}

 We start with the case where $v$ is an ordinary place for $E$.
-Let us also write $\phi_v\in \End(\tilde{E}_v)$ for the $q$-th power Frobenius endomorphism of the special fiber, where $q=p^f$ is as above.
-We will denote by $\phi_{v}$ the induced endomorphism of $H^1_v(E)$.
+Let us also write $F_v\in \End(\tilde{E}_v)$ for the $q$-th power Frobenius endomorphism of the reduction at $v$, where $q=p^f$ is as above.
+We write $\phi_{v}$ for the endomorphism of the crystalline object $H^1_v(E)$ induced by $F_v$ via pullback.

 Since $\tilde{E}_v$ is ordinary we know that the slopes of $\phi_v$ are $1$ and $0$.
-In the case of Dieudonn\'e modules this is classical, see for the example the discussion on page $98$ of \cite{demazure}.
+In the case of Dieudonn\'e modules this is classical, see for example the discussion on page $98$ of \cite{demazure}.
 To deduce this about the action of $\phi_v$ on $H^1_{\crys}$ one needs the comparison between $H^1_{\crys}$ and the Dieudonn\'e module of $\tilde{E}_v$ of Berthelot-Breen-Messing, see \cite{berbreenmessing}.